 We are blessed at St Patrick's to have a strong and engaged school community.
-As the demands of daily living increase, the challenge for the Parents and Friends (P&F) is to continue to evolve and encourage parents to participate in the School and Parish and in all aspects of their children's learning.
+As the demands of daily living increase, the challenge for the Parents and Friends (P&F) is to continue to evolve and encourage parents to participate in the School and Parish as well as all aspects of their children's learning.

-We are very grateful to the many parents and carers who have participated and/or contributed to canteen; assisting in classrooms; helped at the swimming, athletics and cross country carnivals; school excursions; second hand uniform shop; St Patrick's Day celebrations; Family Masses; Well-being Week and Teacher Appreciation Day.
+We are very grateful to the many parents and carers who have participated and/or contributed to the school canteens, assisted in classrooms, helped at the swimming, athletics and cross country carnivals, come along for school excursions, operated our second hand uniform shop, joined us for our St Patrick's Day celebrations, Family Masses, Well-being Week, running our Mother's Day and Father's Day stalls and organising our Teacher Appreciation Day.